-Acquisitions not affected by failure to comply with post-acquisition requirements
+36. Acquisitions not affected by failure to comply with post-acquisition requirements

-36. Once an interest in land has been acquired by compulsory process, the acquisition is not affected by any later failure to comply with a requirement of this Part that relates to the acquisition.
+Once an interest in land has been acquired by compulsory process, the acquisition is not affected by any later failure to comply with a requirement of this Part that relates to the acquisition.

-Entry into possession by acquiring authority
+37. Entry into possession by acquiring authority

-(a) an interest in land is acquired by an acquiring authority by compulsory process; and a person occupying the land on the date of acquisition is entitled, subject to this section, to remain in occupation of the land or of such part of the land as the person specifies, by notice in writing given to the Executive, for the period of 6 months or for a longer period fixed by agreement between the Executive and the person.
+- (a) an interest in land is acquired by an acquiring authority by compulsory process; and - (b) the interest entitles the authority to possession of the land;

+a person occupying the land on the date of acquisition is entitled, subject to this section, to remain in occupation of the land or of such part of the land as the person specifies, by notice in writing given to the Executive, for the period of 6 months or for a longer period fixed by agreement between the Executive and the person.